Courses

 MATH B308 Applied Mathematics I

 This course will provide a general introduction to methods and modeling in applied mathematics.
 A variety of mathematical tools will be used to develop and study a wide range of models, including deterministic, discrete, and stochastic methods.
 Additional emphasis will be placed on techniques for analyzing mathematical models, including phase plane methods, stability analysis, dimensional analysis, bifurcation theory, and computer simulations.
 Applications to biology, physics, chemistry, engineering, and the social sciences may be discussed.
-Prerequisite: Math 203 or equivalent, or permission from instructor
+Prerequisite: MATH B203 and MATH B206 and MATH B210 or permission of instructor.

 Back to top